oliviergimenez/tidyverse-tips/index.md

 ![](dplyr_across.png)

-There is a new function in `dplyr` which allows applying functions to columns of a dataset.
+There is a function in `dplyr` which allows applying functions to columns of a dataset.
 In the example below, I compute the mean and standard deviation (storing them in a list) across all columns which have a numeric format (`where(is.numeric)`), while taking care of the missing values (`na.rm = TRUE`):

 ```r
 starwars %>%